-This guide walks cluster administrators through installing Operators to an OpenShift Dedicated cluster.
+This guide walks cluster administrators through installing Operators to an OpenShift Dedicated cluster and subscribing Operators to namespaces.

 As a cluster administrator, you can install an Operator from the OperatorHub